N8-CIR-Bede/documentation/glossary/index.rst

       The principal hardware of any digital computer.
 The CPU constitutes the essential electronic circuitry that interprets and executes instructions from the software or other hardware.
 Also called a central processor, main processor, or microprocessor.

     Graphics Processing Unit (GPU)
-        A grphics processing unit is a specialized electronic circuit that is designed to rapidly manipulate and alter memory for the creation of images, intended for output to a display device, in a frame buffer.
+        A graphics processing unit is a specialised electronic circuit that is designed to rapidly manipulate and alter memory for the creation of images, intended for output to a display device, in a frame buffer.